Beams For Loft Conversions

 The final steel beam that is sometimes used in loft projects is the PFC or Parallel Flange Channel but these are usually used as replacements for roof purlins.

-Steel doesn’t have to be used and more and more builders and architects are looking to use beams made from timber.
+Steel doesn’t have to be used.
+For smaller projects and loft conversions more builders and architects are looking to use beams made from timber.

-There are some advantages in using timber loft conversion beams, not least the fact that they can span longer lengths whilst unsupported and they are light, but steel is relatively cheap and is still used extensively.
+There are some advantages in using timber loft conversion beams, not least the fact that they are light and easily cut into place.
+However, timber beans do tend to be shorter than steel beams.

-Each builder or architect will have their personal preferences but there are basically two types of beam to choose from.
+Each builder or architect will have their personal preferences but there are basically two types of beams to choose from.

-Steel loft beams tend to be the most commonly used as they provide incredible strength for their small size.
+Steel loft beams tend to be the most commonly used as they provide incredible strength for their size.
+In many loft conversions it will only be necessary to use one steel beam for support.

-Certainly, in a project where space is at a premium these kind of beams are the easiest to use.
+Certainly, in a project where space is at a premium these kinds of beams are the easiest to use.

 Their only disadvantage is the sheer weight of the beams which can make manoeuvring them very difficult in the confined roof space.